01-edu/public/subjects/introduction.en.md

 Create in your `git account` the repository named `piscine-go`.

+This repository will be the folder where all the exercices must be uploaded.

 Once created, clone that repository on your desktop.
 If your `username` was `kigiri` this is the command that will need to be used :